-- Describe the rules of intestacy, and apply those rules to a fact pattern. - Describe the basic structure of the federal and state gift and estate tax system. - Assist in the preparation of an estate plan for a hypothetical client. - Assist in the drafting a will, including various testamentary trusts that may be appropriate for a hypothetical client's situation. - Draft various provisions in wills and explain their significance. - Determine which beneficiaries are entitled to what assets, based on looking at the provision of a will. - Explain the purpose and effect of credit shelter trusts, qualified terminable interests in property, qualified domestic trusts, individual single beneficiary trusts, etc. - Describe and apply various rules regarding will execution. - Assist in the preparation and filing of a probate proceeding. - Describe the various steps to complete the probate process. - Assist in the drafting of a variety of trusts. - Explain the forms and functions of various types of trusts both revocable and irrevocable, irrevocable life insurance trusts, etc. - Explain the benefits of charitable trusts. - Determine whether a charitable trust is a good idea for a particular hypothetical client. - Describe the features of the various types of charitable trusts, and when their usage is appropriate. - Describe and apply the basic rules that govern trust administration, including the rights and responsibilities of the trustee.
+- Delineate the rules of intestacy and apply those rules to a fact pattern. - Describe the basic structure of the federal and state gift and estate tax systems. - Draft various provisions in wills and explain their significance. - Determine which beneficiaries are entitled to what assets, based on the provisions of a will. - Explain the purpose and effect of testamentary credit shelter trusts, qualified terminable interests in property, qualified domestic trusts, and individual single beneficiary trusts. - Apply various rules regarding will execution. - Delineate the steps involved in the probate process. - Explain the forms and functions of various types of trusts, both revocable and irrevocable, and irrevocable life insurance trusts. - Distinguish between various types of charitable trusts and elucidate the benefits of each. - Outline and apply the basic rules that govern trust administration, including the rights and responsibilities of the trustee.